-Three new light rail stations — Northgate, Roosevelt and U District — are now open.
+Three new light rail stations — Northgate, Roosevelt and U District — opened in 2021.
 With light rail closer than ever, Community Transit is here to get you there!

-Discover new places to go and new ways to get there when you take the bus to the 1 Line (Link) light rail station at Northgate.
+Discover new places to go and new ways to get there when you take the bus to the 1 Line light rail station at Northgate.

 Fast, frequent service

 Frequent buses and trains make for fast, easy connections.

 Spend less time driving and gain time for yourself for a more relaxing trip.

 Get out of gridlock

 Skip the worst traffic for a faster, more reliable ride.